 Also without protective measures such as spreading powder or an occlusion around the area, your skin will more likely stain as long as you are applying the dye.

-How to Remove Hair Dye from Skin Around The Hairline
+How to Remove Hair Dye from Skin Around the Hairline

-A Cleanser and Water
+A Soap and Water

 Your first line of defense should be soap and water or a facial cleanser and water.
 Simply wet the face/skin around the hairline including the forehead, ears, neck, and back of your head.
 Apply your cleanser, rub gently and rinse with water.